NicolasRoever/bargaining_experiment/README.md

 - Remember that you need to be one folder above bargaining_experiment when you do the rsync command

+- This command deletes the current project:

-- rsync --delete -Pa bargaining_experiment  otree15@otree2.uni-koeln.de:Projects/
+> rsync --delete -Pa bargaining_experiment  otree15@otree2.uni-koeln.de:Projects/

+-  This command starts the server
--  ssh otree15@otree2.uni-koeln.de
+> ssh otree15@otree2.uni-koeln.de